unixunion/py-solace-provision/README.md

 ##### override

-When creating/updating existing objects on the appliance, you can override any of the on-disk YAML fields by appending `--override key val`.
-For example if you want to change the enabled state of a MessageVPN.
+When creating/updating existing objects on the appliance, you can override any attributes read from the yaml files with the `--override key val` parameter.
+For example if you want to change the enabled state(s) of a MessageVPN.

+    ./pysolpro.py config update_msg_vpn \
+        --msg_vpn_name default \
+        --body default-vpn.yaml \
-    ./pysolpro.py config --update_msg_vpn --msg_vpn_name default --body default-vpn.yaml --override enabled false
+        --override enabled false \
+        --override dmrEnabled false

 ##### where